Imagine the Possibilities…

 Impact Initiatives are projects that have been identified by District Two Superintendent Joe Pye and confirmed by the Foundation Board of Directors, as beneficial to learning on a large scale, but not possible within the standard budget.
 Often these initiatives allow opportunity for business and community partnership in addition to financial support.

-Innovation Grants are submitted by district staff and are scored by leaders from the community, regional industry, and the school district.
-To date we have awarded 19 grants for a total of $68,500!
-14,160 students will benefit from these programs annually.
+Innovation Awards are submitted by district staff and are scored by leaders from the community, regional industry, and the school district.
+In three years, we have awarded 28 grants for a total of $92,000!
+18,764 students benefit from these programs annually.
+In December 2017, nine grants were awarded and will benefit 4,604 students.

 Impacting the region with Advanced Manufacturing…